 The system automatically turns on the A/C and switches to recirculation mode.
 Air flows from the center and side vents in the dashboard.
-Pressing the or A/C button cancels MAX A/C.
+Pressing the , A/C, or any of mode buttons cancels MAX A/C.

 Recirculation Button

 When the recirculation indicator is on, air from the vehicle's interior is sent throughout the system again.
 When the indicator is off, air is brought in from the outside of the vehicle (fresh air mode).